 Judith V. Jordan, Ph.D.

-Judith V. Jordan, Ph.D. is the Director of the Jean Baker Miller Training Institute at the Wellesley Centers for Women.
+Judith V. Jordan, Ph.D. is the director of the Jean Baker Miller Training Institute (JBMTI) at the Wellesley Centers for Women.
 She has been a founding scholar and is one of the creators for the nationally recognized psychological theory known as Relational-Cultural Theory.
-In addition to her position at WCW, Dr. Jordan is an assistant professor of psychiatry at Harvard Medical School.
+In addition to her position at WCW, Jordan is an assistant professor of psychiatry at Harvard Medical School.
 She was the director of Psychology Training as well as the director of the Women's Studies program at McLean Hospital.
-For the past 20 years she has worked with her colleagues, the late Jean Baker Miller, the late Irene Stiver, and Jan Surrey on the development of what has come to be known as the relational-cultural model of development.
+She has spent a large part of her career working with her colleagues, the late Jean Baker Miller, the late Irene Stiver, and Jan Surrey on the development of what has come to be known as the relational-cultural model of development.

-Dr. Jordan believes the existing structures of psychology characterized by a separate-self model of development are destructive to women and the fabric of community for all people.
+Jordan believes the existing structures of psychology characterized by a separate-self model of development are destructive to women and the fabric of community for all people.
 By carefully studying women's lives and women's struggles, she is creating new models of human development which hopefully will help transform the destructive social impact of competition, hyper-individualism, racism, sexism, heterosexism, and classism.
-The practice of mutual empathy is directly related to the promotion of social justice, as is the belief that growth fostering connectins are at the core of human development.
+The practice of mutual empathy is directly related to the promotion of social justice, as is the belief that growth fostering connections are at the core of human development.
 While most of her early work arose in the context of the practice of psychotherapy, increasingly she is applying this work to organizations and to social change.

 Jordan is the recipient of the 2010 Distinguished Psychologist Award from the American Psychological Association "in recognition of her outstanding accomplishments and significant lifetime contributions to the field of psychotherapy," as well as the Massachusetts Psychology Association's Career Achievement Award for Outstanding Contributions to the Advancement of Psychology as a Science and a Profession.